WHAT IS UNITED PRIDE?

 OPPORTUNITIES TO SUPPORT UNITED PRIDE:

-- Advocate on behalf of LGBT issues
+- Advocate on behalf of LGBTQ issues

 - Attend and/or sponsor events throughout the year

 - Donate to United Way in support of LGBTQ programs

 Homelessness (Crisis Support): Every year in Chicago, almost 9,800 youth experience homelessness.
 Up to 40% are LGBTQ.